 Most beginners should consider the Tier 1 structure which has no deposit limit but does limit withdrawals.
 As a Tier 1 user, you’ll only be able to withdraw $2,500 per day or $20,000 per month.
 This tier requires your full name, date of birth, country, and phone number to qualify.

-Tier 2 requires another level of verification but allows a higher cap on deposits and withdrawals in fiat currency.
+Tier 2 requires another level of verification but allows a higher cap on fiat deposits and withdrawals.
 You may only make withdrawals, deposits, and trading in digital currency, but some fiat currency funding is available depending on your country.

 Tier 3 requires validation of proof of residence and a valid government ID, but you’ll get access to margin trading at this level, and your caps on withdrawals and deposits in fiat currency will increase again.